Candela Technologies Logo

 2. alias SaltTunnel="ssh -CnN -L 4001:192.168.200.18:4001 salt@10.253.1.6"

-6. In order for our machine to remember certain passwords and access configurations, some additional edits in the ~/.ssh/config file or $HOME/.ssh/config.
+5. In order for our machine to remember certain passwords and access configurations, some additional edits in the ssh config file.This will be in your ,,~/.ssh/config file (or $HOME/.ssh/config,,).

-7. Next, this ssh connection will require an ssh key.
+1. The ssh connection might require an ssh key.
 This means that one needs to be generated.
-The private key and public key of the key pair must be saved to the local computer while only the public key of the pair must be saved to the remote server.
+The private key and public key of the key pair must be saved to the local computer.
+The public key of the pair should be copied to the remote computer.

 2. Windows SSH tunnel Setup